| fpga4fun.com - where FPGAs are fun. |

 Synthesis takes your design (HDL or schematic) and creates a flat netlist out of it.

-A netlist is just that, a "list of nets", connecting basic gates or flipflops together.
-The format of the netlist file can be proprietary, but the "EDIF" format is now the industry standard.
+A netlist is just that, a "list of nets", connecting gates or flip-flops together.
 Flat means the netlist doesn't have a hierarchy; it's one big file with all the nets in it (but the net names might still reflect the hierarchy of your original design).

-Synthesis can be done by the FPGA vendor's (free or non-free) software, but can also be done by third-party (non-free) software, and since both the HDL languages and EDIF formats are now industry standards, many companies have taken the challenge and provide such software.
-Doing the synthesis using third-party software usually yields better-optimized netlists, which means you can put more and/or faster logic into your FPGAs.
+Synthesis can be done by the FPGA vendor's (free or non-free) software, but can also be done by third-party (non-free) software like Synplify Pro.
+Doing the synthesis using a third-party software usually yields better-optimized netlists (put more and/or faster logic into your FPGAs).

 Place-and-route (P&R) describes several processes where the netlist elements are physically places and mapped to the FPGA physical resources, to create a file that can be downloaded in the FPGA chip.